People give through – not to – the Lakeview Area Community Fund

 In the spring of 2001, interested Lakeview citizens discussed the concept of having a community fund that would provide a future-funding base to enhance the quality of life in the Lakeview area.
-The group learned that this could easily be done by affiliating with the Greenville Area Community Foundation.
+The group learned this could easily be done by affiliating with the Greenville Area Community Foundation.
 The GACF would be responsible for administrative tasks for a small fund fee and the Lakeview group could concentrate on raising money and making the area aware of this new opportunity to give back to the community.
 With volunteers agreeing to become the first Advisory Committee – The Lakeview Area Community Fund (LACF) was on its way!

-The market value of all funds stands at about $480,000 and over $85,000 has been given back to the community to date.
+The market value of all funds stands at about $839,368 and over $185,804 has been given back to the community to date.
 These funds make up the Lakeview family of funds that will benefit the Lakeview area for years to come.

 For all area non-profits in the greater Lakeview community that have programs or projects that address the community’s cultural, educational, social, health, environmental and recreational concerns.

 APPLICATION DEADLINE: AUGUST 11, 2017

 FUNDING AVAILABLE: January 2018